176 (Abu Klea) Battery Royal Artillery: The Second World War

+Post-war

 In 1947 120 Field Battery was renamed 176 Field Battery, by which name it is still known today, bar changes in functional designation and the addition of the Honour Title.
 It was part of 45th Field Regiment RA, itself part of 29th Independent Infantry Brigade which deployed to Korea under UN command after the outbreak of the Korean War.
 The battery fought in Korea throughout the war, including at the Battle of the Imjin River in support of the Royal Ulster Rifles.
 The Battery Sergeant Major and a subaltern were decorated for bravery during this action.

 176 Battery spent most of the post-war years until 1995, garrisoned in Sennelager, near Paderborn in Germany as part of the BAOR.
-It had various equipments at different times, including the 25 pounder, which were used on active service in Korea.
+It had various equipments at different times, including the 25-pounder, which were used on active service in Korea.
 They returned to UK from Germany in 1962 and were stationed in Shoeburyness, training on the 105mm pack howitzer, prior to joining 28 Commonwealth Brigade stationed in Malacca, Malaya.
 The 105mm pack howitzer was used between 1963 and 1966 in Malaya and Borneo during the Indonesia-Malaysia confrontation.
 They returned from Malaya to Shoeburyness to be equipped with the 155 mm howitzer and were subsequently deployed to Dortmund in Germany in 1966, where they were equipped with the nuclear-armed M109 Self Propelled 155mm howitzer.
 During these decades the battery also completed five emergency tours of Northern Ireland in the internal security role.

 The battery last changed role and equipment in 1990 with the adoption of the Multiple Launch Rocket System (MLRS).
 The MLRS was hurried into service so that 39 Regiment, now 176 Battery's parent unit, could deploy on Operation Granby to use it in support of the Coalition Forces during the Gulf War.
 The battery therefore has the distinction of being the only battery of the Royal Artillery to have participated in both major UN actions since 1945, namely Korea and the Gulf.

 During the remainder of the 1990s, the battery completed two tours with the UN in Cyprus.
 In 1995 it moved with 39 Regiment permanently back to the UK, and in 1999 completed another tour of Northern Ireland, and in 2006-2007 another in Cyprus.